The glorious Beehive Cluster is easy to see with binoculars. Here's how to find it

 It is one of the most well-known objects in the Messier Catalogue and can be seen with the naked eye under good conditions, making it a popular target for conjunctions with the Moon and panets.

-Venus and a 14%-lit waning crescent Moon near M44 on the morning of 14 September.
+Venus and a 14%-lit waning crescent Moon near the Beehive Cluster.
 Credit: Pete Lawrence

 The Beehive Cluster is also noteworthy because in 2021, astronomers announced the discovery of two massive, hot exoplanets in orbit around two of its Sun-like stars, named Pr0201b and Pr0211b.